Copper Basin (Tennessee): Expansion of mining operations

-In 1937, due to a dispute between the three unions representing the miners, the TCC employees were essentially divided when two of the unions joined the American Federation of Labor (AFL), and the other, the International Union of Mine, Mill and Smelter Workers (IUMMSW), joined the Congress of Industrial Organizations (CIO).
-The unions fought for control of the entire company, and two subsequent elections were held by the National Labor Relations Board (NLRB).
-The first election was won by the AFL, but dismissed after allegations of mismanagement and election fraud.
+In 1937, during a dispute between the three unions representing the miners, the TCC employees were essentially divided when two of the unions joined the American Federation of Labor (AFL), and the other, the International Union of Mine, Mill and Smelter Workers (IUMMSW), joined the Congress of Industrial Organizations (CIO).
+The unions fought for control of the entire company, and two subsequent elections were held by the National Labor Relations Board.
+The first election was won by the AFL but was dismissed after allegations of mismanagement and election fraud.
 The second election was won by the CIO, but this failed to resolve the dispute.
 As a result, a strike, organized by the IUMMSW, began on July 14, 1939.
 The strike mostly ended in late August when the TCC reopened the mines and the NLRB rejected a petition by the AFL for a third vote.
 Members of the IUMMSW gradually returned to work, but continued to demand that the TCC join the IUMMSW, and the conflict continued.
 On April 1, 14, and 24, 1940, a total of six explosions, perpetrated by striking miners, damaged three separate transmission lines operated by the Tennessee Valley Authority (TVA) that supplied power to the basin, briefly cutting power to the basin and forcing the closure of the mines.
 The following year eight members of the IUMMSW were convicted in federal court for conspiracy against the United States for this, which was subsequently upheld by the United States Court of Appeals for the Sixth Circuit.
 This conviction was overturned by the U.S. Supreme Court in 1943.
 The strike officially lasted until May 5, 1940, when members of the IUMMSW agreed at a meeting to end the strike.

-On January 5, 1943, an explosion in the Boyd Mine killed eight and injured 12, and left a total of 34 workers trapped for several hours.
-A ninth victim died in a hospital almost two weeks later.
+On January 5, 1943, an explosion in the Boyd Mine killed 9, injured 11, and left 34 workers trapped for several hours.
 The explosion was the result of a detonation of dust and sulfur fumes in the mine that had been dispersed by a routine blasting operation.
 The explosion stopped a ventilation fan which brought fresh air into the mine, resulting in a reversal of the air current.
-As a result, the cause of death of the eight miners killed initially was a combination of asphyxia and dust inhalation, and a total of 17 of the survivors were treated for symptoms caused by these same conditions.
+As a result, the cause of death of the eight miners killed initially was a combination of asphyxia and dust inhalation, and 17 of the survivors were treated for symptoms caused by these same conditions.
 The survivors who were trapped were able to open a compressed air line that provided an adequate supply of oxygen until they were rescued.
 This was the worst mining-related accident to occur in the Copper Basin.
 Despite this, the mines in the Copper Basin had a much better safety record than most mining operations, with very few deadly accidents occurring.